opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 1. From the OpenSearch Dashboards main menu, navigate to **Observability** > **Metrics** > **Available Metrics**.
 2. Choose the metrics to add to your visualization and then select **Save**.
 3. When prompted for a **Custom operational dashboards/application**, choose one of the listed options.
-You can edit the predefined name values under the **Metric Name** fields.
+You can edit the predefined name values in the **Metric Name** field.
 4. Select **Save** to save your visualization.

 The following image is an example of the visualizations displayed in the **Observability** > **Metrics analytics** window.